Aviation is evolving as the ultimate logistics hub

 Each case is supported with an overlapping layer of technology and process excellence to provide best-in-class facilities, infrastructure, and processes.

-The cargo and Logistics infrastructure and ecosystem will cater to a differentiated catchment and several upcoming industrial clusters in NCR and Uttar Pradesh, creating a cargo gateway for Northern India.
+The cargo and logistics infrastructure and ecosystem will cater to a differentiated catchment and several upcoming industrial clusters in NCR and Uttar Pradesh, creating a cargo gateway for Northern India.

 The MMCH will integrate a digital solution to simplify the information flow and end-to-end live tracking of shipments at the airport through the E-Freight system, which is an international standard for paperless clearance and support of air cargo transportation, recommended by the International Air Transport Association (IATA).
-With an Integrated Warehousing and Logistics Zone, E-commerce and other freight forwarders will have more breathing space to help grow the sector in India.
+With an Integrated Warehousing and Logistics Zone, e-Commerce and other freight forwarders will have more breathing space to help grow the sector in India.

 NIA will have just-in-time processes for faster movement of goods, digital integration with stakeholders to provide real-time visibility, improved MCT (Minimum Connection Time), reduced TAT for aircraft and trucks, dedicated access road for truck movement, which would mean no traffic restrictions, ample space for expansion of cargo facilities to support increased demand.
-This will enable more efficient cargo and e-commerce operations from the airport.
+This will enable more efficient cargo and e-Commerce operations from the airport.

-Q3.
 In the past, women had limited opportunities in the aviation industry.
 I’m keen to know if there have been changes in recent times and to what extent.

 In general, aviation is perceived to be a male-dominated sector.
 While this might be true in other parts of the world, what has been happening in India in recent years is encouraging.
 India has the highest percentage of female pilots in the world compared to other countries.
 Predominantly, female pilots and flight attendants stand out, but in recent years, there has been much awareness about women pursuing other areas in aviation as a career choice.
 Roles like Air Traffic Controllers, Aeronautical Engineers, Aircraft and Avionic Mechanics, Ground Staff, Airport Operations, and Airport and Airline Administration roles are just a few choices that come to mind immediately.